 What is a behaviour consultation and how might it help my pet’s problem?

 There are four components to a behaviour consultation:

-Treatment plan: next, we will help you to implement a treatment program that is suited to your pet and your household.
-Often by achieving a better understanding of canine and feline behaviour, and how pets learn, you will be able to understand better how to manage the problem.
+Treatment plan: next, we will help you implement a treatment program suited to your pet and your household.
+Often by achieving a better understanding of canine and feline behaviour and how pets learn, you will be able to understand better how to manage the problem.
 A treatment program generally involves behaviour modification techniques based primarily on positive reinforcement and shaping (i.e. what to do and what not to do) and environmental management (i.e. adjustments to your environment to better manage the situation).
-We might also suggest the use of products such as a head halter, body harness or clicker to help modify your pet’s behaviour, or in some cases medications, pheromones, or other natural products.
+We might also suggest using products such as a head halter, body harness or clicker to help modify your pet’s behaviour, or in some cases, medications, pheromones, or other natural products.
 Following your appointment, we will provide you and your veterinarian with a complete behavioural and environmental management program.

 Follow-up: the final aspect of the consultation is the follow-up on the case so that we help to guide you through the program and monitor the pet’s response.
 Email support for minor adjustments or modifications to the initial program will also be available for the first two months following your visit.
 If a follow-up in-person visit is required, we will schedule a 50-minute follow-up visit.
 Our staff can also meet with you and provide you with hands-on help to implement training and behaviour modification.
 If you are working with a trainer to assist and guide you in the implementation of the program, we can help guide you in the selection of an appropriate trainer and, with your permission, will communicate our findings and suggestions.

 It is impractical for me to travel to your clinic.
-Can I schedule a telephone consultation?
+Can I schedule a remote consultation?